-This four-year Master of Engineering (MEng) course in Mechanical Engineering is the highest award for undergraduate study in engineering and is designed for more able students.
+The four-year Master of Engineering (MEng) course is the highest award for undergraduate study in engineering and is designed for more able students.
 Combining our BEng (Hons) Mechanical Engineering degree with Masters-level material, it allows you to further distinguish yourself with an advanced set of professional and technical skills.
 The Mechanical Engineering course also removes the need to source further funding to study a Masters-level qualification.

-For the first three years, you will study alongside those on the BEng (Hons) Mechanical Engineering degree.
+For the first two years, you will study alongside those on the BEng (Hons) Mechanical Engineering degree.
 This will give you the opportunity to learn fundamental engineering principles, further develop your knowledge and skills and gain an appreciation for concepts relevant to mechanical engineering.
-In your fourth year, your additional year of study, you will apply what you’ve already learned on a substantial project.
+In your third year you will start to specialise and in the fourth year, your additional year of study, you will apply what you’ve already learned on a substantial project.

 Supervised Work Experience (year out in industry) - 120 credits